Fill the Stage

 July 18, 2025 by Daniel Dignan Leave a Comment

-David, an Old Testament king, devoted a lot of time to getting to know God as a teenager by studying the first five books of the Bible (Genesis, Exodus, Leviticus, Numbers, and Deuteronomy).
+David, the one who killed Goliath with a sling, devoted much of his teenage years to studying the first five books of the Bible (Genesis, Exodus, Leviticus, Numbers, and Deuteronomy).
 He wrote this about God: “You make known to me the path of life; in your presence there is fullness of joy; at your right hand are pleasures forevermore.”
 (Psalm 16:11, English Standard Version)

 What did you find most helpful about the book?